tamer-george/austin_airbnb_dataanalysis/readme.md

 ### Analysis of Data Quality
 1. Price : The price column contained data in string format with the currency symbol "$" and comma separator attached to it.
-2. Date: We transformed the host_since and date columns to datetime format.
+2. Date: We transformed host_since, first_review, and last_review columns to datetime format.
 3. Dealing with missing values : The data also had null values to preserve all the information, we imputed or dropped the rows containing null values.
-4. Imputed : we fixed some wrong entry in the host_neighbourhood column, moreover, we segment the property type, the zipcode and the price columns.
+4. Imputed : we fixed some wrong entry in the host_neighbourhood column.
+   Moreover, we segment the property type, the zipcode and price columns.